teamfacet/facet-blog/content/posts/bootstrapping-our-startup-in-the-open.md

 ---
-title: "Bootstrapping Facet in the open"
+title: "Bootstrapping our startup in the open"
 date: 2019-02-28T12:51:56-07:00
 draft: true
 authors: ["Robert Sweeney"]